jozu-ai/kitops/docs/src/docs/overview.md

 KitOps is not just another tool; it's a comprehensive CLI and packaging system specifically designed for the AI/ML workflow.
 It acknowledges the nuanced needs of AI/ML projects, such as:

 ### 📊 Management of Unstructured Datasets

 AI/ML projects often deal with large, unstructured datasets, such as images, videos, and audio files.
 KitOps simplifies the versioning and sharing of these datasets, making them as manageable as traditional code.

 ### 🤝 Synchronized Data and Code Versioning

 One of the core strengths of KitOps is its ability to keep data and code versions in sync.
 This crucial feature solves the reproducibility issues that frequently arise in AI/ML development, ensuring consistency and reliability across project stages.

 ### 🚀 Deployment Ready

-Designed with a focus on deployment, ModelKits package assets in standard formats so they're compatible with nearly any tool - helping you get your model to production faster and more efficiently.
+Designed with a focus on deployment, ModelKits package assets in standard formats so you can depoloy them as [containers or to Kubernetes](./deploy.md).
+They're also [compatible with nearly any tool](./modelkit/compatibility.md) - helping you get your model to production faster and more efficiently.

 ### 🏭 Standards-Based Approach

 KitOps champions openness and interoperability through its core components, ensuring seamless integration into your existing workflows:

 ModelKits are designed as OCI (Open Container Initiative) artifacts, making them fully compatible with the Docker image registries and other OCI-compliant storage solutions you already use.
 This compatibility allows for an easy and familiar integration process.
 By adhering to widely accepted standards, KitOps ensures you're not tied to a single vendor or platform.
 This flexibility gives you the freedom to choose the best tools and services for your needs without being restricted by proprietary formats.